-Other exhibit highlights include a dynamic 40-foot long artifact display wall representing the cultural history from about 13,000 years ago up to the 1850s, an interactive longhouse dwelling allowing visitors to experience daily life in Native villages, a walk-over archaeological excavation site uncovering the past, an interpretive multi-touch geological map showing how huge sheets of receding ice transformed the landscape from prehistoric times, a travel and trade exploration station interpreting the history of tribal trade with an optional trading game feature that visitors can continue to play at home or school, and the work of contemporary Native American artists.
+Exhibit highlights include a dynamic 40-foot long artifact display wall representing the cultural history from about 13,000 years ago up to the 1850s, and an interactive longhouse dwelling allows visitors to experience daily life in Native villages.
+A walk-over archaeological excavation site uncovers the past, an interpretive multi-touch geological map shows how huge sheets of receding ice transformed the landscape from prehistoric times, and a travel and trade exploration station interpreting the history of tribal trade offers an optional trading game feature that visitors can continue to play at home or school.
+The exhibit also features the work of contemporary Native American artists.

 People of the Waters will have a major impact on the Museum, the community, and our role in serving students and teachers.
 It combines science, math, environmental history, heritage and the arts in a captivating interactive format.
 This exhibition will be the only one in its class in eastern Wisconsin, making the Museum a primary resource for enriching field trip opportunities that align and enhance classroom instruction.

-Creating this immersive full gallery exhibition is a demanding, complicated and expensive undertaking involving researchers, volunteers, City departments, local contractors, and the experience of Museum staff and the award-winning Split Rock Studios, and some of the best, most highly acclaimed content experts in the state.
-The Museum also extends a huge thank you to the Clans Committee of the Menominee Nation of Wisconsin, the Ho-Chunk Nation, and archaeologists Dr. Jeffrey Behm from the University of Wisconsin Oshkosh and Dr. Ray Reser from the University of Wisconsin Stevens Point for their expert guidance and dedication of their time and talents.
+The Museum also extends a huge thank you to the award-winning Split Rock Studios, Mike and Karen Ann Hoffman of the Menominee Nation Clans Committee, the Ho-Chunk Nation, archaeologists Dr. Jeffrey Behm from the University of Wisconsin Oshkosh and Dr. Ray Reser from the University of Wisconsin Stevens Point, geologist Dr. William Mode and paleontologist Dr. Joseph Peterson from the University of Wisconsin Oshkosh, and Jack Steinbring, adjunct scholar of anthropology at Ripon College, for their expert guidance and dedication of their time and talents.

-Conceptual overhead view of proposed People of the Waters exhibit, courtesy of Split Rock Studios.
+Conceptual overhead view of People of the Waters, courtesy of Split Rock Studios